KedarDev/Mr.FullStack/README.md

 <br>

 > [!TIP]
-> <h4>If you would like to add your device to the project, scroll down to the Whats Next? section follow steps 1-5 to add your contribution. 👍🏿 </h4>
+> <h4> If you would like to add your device to the project, scroll down to the Whats Next? section follow steps 1-5 to add your contribution.</h4>

 ##